ashwanijha04/hacking/README.md

 This repository contains the source code that comes from the book: Hacking The Art of Exploitation.

 ## Execution Command
-gcc -fno-stack-protector -D_FORTIFY_SOURCE=0 -g -o <executable_name> <file_name>.c
+Modern compilers are patched for buffer overflow vulnerabilities and we need to turn the protection off to practise this exploit. gcc -fno-stack-protector -D_FORTIFY_SOURCE=0 -g -o <executable_name> <file_name>.c

 ## Notes